-Prior to the start of the semester, graduate students should meet with their Major Advisor to review their plan of study and determine selection of courses.
+Prior to the start of each semester, graduate students should meet with their Major Advisor to review their plan of study and the listing of available courses.
 Students are required to register for courses and/or dissertation credits each semester (as per their plan of study) until the Dissertation is concluded, unless a formal Leave of Absence is requested.
 Registration deadlines are sent out prior to the start of each term.
 It is the responsibility of the student to register by the deadline to avoid incurring a late registration fee.

 Registration codes and/or authorization for courses that require departmental approval can be obtained directly with the instructor or the Senior Program Coordinator.
-Students are not allowed to exceed the semester credit hour limit unless approved to do so by the Dean of the College.
 Graduate students supported on an assistantship must be enrolled in nine credit hours during the fall and spring semesters, and six credit hours during in the summer semester, to be considered in full-time status.
 The only exception to this is for post-candidacy students who register for dissertation credits, in which case the minimum requirement is three credit hours per semester, including the summer term.
 Graduate students cannot enroll in more than 15 credit hours per semester without the Dean's approval.